xet7/TSC/tsc/docs/scripting/index.md

 interacting with them, you can actually _create_ new things and place them in the level.
-To achieve this, call the corresponding class’ `::new` method, which will generate a new C++ pointer and a new mruby object for that pointer, with all its attributes set to SMC’s default values for that type.
+To achieve this, call the corresponding class’ `::new` method, which will generate a new C++ pointer and a new mruby object for that pointer, with all its attributes set to TSC’s default values for that type.

 As an example, here’s how you would proceed for spawning a furball: